 Key Takeaways

-Definition | A secured business loan is a type of financing that requires the borrower to put up an asset as security.
-This assures the lender that they can recover the loan amount in the case of default. |
+- A secured business loan is a type of loan that requires the borrower to put up an asset as security.
+This gives the lender peace of mind that they can get their funds back if the borrower doesn't pay back the loan.

-Applying for a Secured Loan | The application process for a secured loan differs depending on the lender, but generally, lenders will ask for business financials, proof of ownership of the asset, and specific information about the asset.
-The lender will verify and value the property, which usually takes at least 24 hours. |
+- The process for getting a secured loan varies from lender to lender, but most will ask for business financials, proof of ownership of the asset, and specific information about the asset.
+The lender will check the property and determine the value, which usually takes at least a day.

 If you’re looking for financing, chances are you’ll encounter secured loans as one of the most common choices available.
-Understanding how secured loans work is important for any Australian small and medium business wanting to invest in major assets or to get access to lower-interest capital for any business purpose.
+Understanding how secured loans work is important for any Australian small and medium business wanting to invest in major assets or to get access to lower interest capital for any business purpose.
 This quick guide will help you learn the basics of secured loans and how to apply for them.

 What is a Secured Loan?